-THE PRACTICUM 4
+BEFORE THE PRACTICUM 4

-1 - PRACTICUM OBJECTIVES
+PRACTICUM OBJECTIVES 4

-2 - CHOOSING A PRACTICUM HOST & THESIS TOPIC 4
+CHOOSING A PRACTICUM HOST & THESIS TOPIC 5

 DURING THE PRACTICUM 5

-1 - THE FRAMEWORK REPORT 5
+THESIS FRAMEWORK REPORT 5

-2 - EVOLUTION OF THE PROJECT 5
+EVOLUTION OF THE PROJECT 6

-THE ROLE OF THE PROFESSIONAL AND ACADEMIC ADVISORS 6
+THESIS PROJECT PRESENTATION

-1 - THE PROFESSIONAL ADVISOR 6
+ROLE OF THE PROFESSIONAL ADVISOR 6

-2 - THE ACADEMIC ADVISOR 7
+ROLE OF THE ACADEMIC ADVISOR 7

-THE THESIS 7
+AFTER THE PRACTICUM 8

-1. CONTENT 7
+INTERNSHIP REPORT

-2. FORMAT 10
+WHAT IS AN INTERNSHIP REPORT?
+8

-3. LAYOUT 11
+THESIS

-4. LENGTH 11
+CONTENT 9

-CRITERIA FOR THE EVALUATION OF THE THESIS 11
+FORMAT 11

-1 - EVALUATION OF THE ORAL DEFENCE 12
+LAYOUT

-2 - EVALUATION OF THE WRITTEN THESIS 12
+LENGTH CRITERIA FOR THE EVALUATION OF THE THESIS

-THE JURY 16
+JURY

-1 - THE ORAL DEFENCE
+ORAL DEFENCE 18

-2 - THE ROLE OF THE THESIS REVIEWERS 16
+ROLE OF THE THESIS REVIEWERS 18

-3 - THE ILIRY PROCESS
+JURY PROCESS

-THE PRACTICUM
+BEFORE THE PRACTICUM

-1 - PRACTICUM OBJECTIVES
+PRACTICUM OBJECTIVES

 The practicum is an internship during which the student will have the opportunity to learn more about the roles and responsibilities of public health professionals within a host institution.
 Often, the host institution will assign a number of different activities and missions to the student who will be expected to complete specific tasks and problem-solve.
-Depending on the type of work being carried out at the institution that is hosting the student and its focus, the practicum may be more oriented towards either the professional sphere (economics, policy analysis, program evaluation, management or communication) or the scientific sphere, which may require the student to engage in field study, laboratory work and statistical analysis.
-While the practicum is an opportunity for the student to put into practice the knowledge and skills acquired during the program, they should also draw on their own personal resources: initiative, creativity, networking, teamwork, communication skills, etc.
+Depending on the type of work being carried out at the institution that is hosting the student and its focus, the practicum may be more oriented towards either the professional sphere (economics, policy analysis, program evaluation, management or communication) or the scientific sphere, which may require that students engage in field study, laboratory work and statistical analysis.
+While the practicum is an opportunity for the student to put into practice the knowledge and skills acquired during the program, they should also draw on their own personal resources: initiative, creativity, networking, teamwork, adaptability etc.